Part of living a bold life, a fearless life, is knowing when you just shouldn’t give a damn.

 10. I just don’t give a damn about tolerating bad behavior.
 Deceit, chronic selfishness, unkindness, manipulation, and other adult bad behaviors are no longer worth putting up with on a regular basis.
 I’ve learned to release unhealthy relationships if there is no hope for healing or change.

 11. I just don’t give a damn about failure.
 I don’t like it, but I’ve come to embrace it as a stepping stone to learning, achieving, and growing as a person.
-Now, rather than resist or deny it, I try to look for the lesson and the opportunity it holds.
+Now, rather than resist or deny it, I try to look for the lesson and the opportunity it holds and have a growth mindset.

 Is there a circumstance in your life in which you’ve decided you just don’t give a damn?
 Are you fed up with living according to rules or expectations that don’t feel healthy or worthwhile?